lliu1871/book/binf8441/_sources/lab10.md

 ```

 ## Monte carlo simulation for the null distribution of a test statistic
-We can use Monte Carlo simulation to approximate the null distribution of an arbitrary test statistic $t$.
-Let $f(x)$ be the density function of the null model.
-If the density function $f(x)$ involves unknown parameters, those unknown parameters are replaced by their estimates, i.e., maximum likelihood estimates, such that we can generate random samples from the null model $f(x)$.
-Monte Carlo Simulation for approximating the null distribution of an arbitrary test statistic $t$ involves following steps.
+Monte Carlo simulation can be employed to approximate the null distribution of an arbitrary test statistic $t$.
+Suppose $f(x)$ is the density function of the null model.
+If $f(x)$ includes unknown parameters, these parameters are substituted with their estimates, such as maximum likelihood estimates, to generate random samples from the null model $f(x)$.
+The steps for Monte Carlo Simulation to approximate the null distribution of an arbitrary test statistic $t$ include:

 ```{prf:algorithm}
 **Input**: the test statistic and the null hypothesis